 A new view will be added to show the wait statistics.
 Feature wise, this view is similar to the Sessions/Locks view.
 I’d probably use it as a start since it has a chart and a grid and it supports history and real-time mode.

-The list non-wait metrics to show in the grid were taken from the baseline query and the metrics available in the DiskDrives table.
-See BaselineMetaData for the source of each item.

 Custom Stuff:

 Need a custom control for showing the chart legend.
 Was thinking a checked list box that is owner drawn.
 After the chart data is loaded, query the chart for legend information (color + series title) and use that to render the row.
 The idea is to create a scrollable legend.